Untitled design (2)

 Experience

 The training programmed is designed to be interactive and grounded in real-world practice.
 Participants engage in self-assessment, structured group discussions, and collaborative exercises throughout.
-They visit several Dutch governmental institutions and innovation hubs that are advancing digital governance, including:
+Previous editions of the course included visits to several Dutch governmental institutions and innovation hubs that are advancing digital governance:

 • At the Ministry of Infrastructure and Water Management, participants learn about how the ministry enhances online citizen participation around infrastructure projects in the Netherlands.